-Bit 3: Jitter Attenuator Select (JAS)
+Bit 3: Jitter Attenuator Select (JAS).
+Note: The jitter attenuator is only available in T1 and E1 modes.

 0 =place the jitter attenuator on the receive side

 1 = place the jitter attenuator on the transmit side

 Bit 4: Receive Equalizer Gain Limit (EGL).
 This bit controls the sensitivity of the receive equalizer.